 Global Service Corps (GSC) is a US based non-profit international development volunteer organization that

-offers service-learning and study abroad
+offers service-learning volunteer, internship and study abroad

-opportunities in the countries in which we serve
+opportunities in the countries where we serve.

 Since 1993 GSC has provided international community service opportunities in countries such as Guatemala, Costa Rica, Thailand, Cambodia, Kenya, and Tanzania.